Page copy protected against web site content infringement by Copyscape

 Pipe Band Music.

 Whilst browsing through the photos of the Pipe Band section, why not listen to some of the music we marched to on the various parades at Arborfield.
-The music clips are in mp3 format and, for those on dial up connections, may take a little time to download.
+The music clips are in m3u. format.
 Access is through clicking on the track numbers below.
 Minimise your Media Player to continue viewing the photos.

 The arrangements on Tracks 01 to 07 are the work of Major (Retired) Calum Gray, one time Director of Music of the Band Of The Rifles.